-Shelby Cosner is an Associate Professor of Educational Organization and Leadership in the Department of Educational Policy Studies.
-She is also a Faculty Affiliate at UIC's Center for Urban Education Leadership and at the University of Chicago's Chicago Consortium on School Research.
+Shelby Cosner is a Professor of Educational Organization and Leadership in the Department of Educational Policy Studies.
+She is also the Director of UIC's Center for Urban Education Leadership (http://www.urbanedleadership.org).
 Her research interests include organizational change, school reform and improvement, leadership for school improvement, principal preparation/development/evaluation, and principal preparation program improvement.

 She is an applied qualitative researcher whose work draws heavily from the organizational sciences, sociology, social psychology, and management.
 Her recent work appears in such peer-reviewed journals as Educational Administration Quarterly, the Journal of Educational Administration, the Journal of School Leadership, Leadership and Policy in Schools, Urban Education, Educational Management Administration & Leadership, the Journal of Research on Leadership Education, and Planning and Changing.
 Working independently and with various colleagues, Cosner has obtained over 6M in external funding (e.g., US Department of Education, The Wallace Foundation, The McCormick Foundation, The Lyle Spencer Foundation, The Broad Foundation) as PI or Co-PI for various research or development/research projects.